tlepple/forge-horizons/README.md

 ### Install Git and pull the repo

-* ssh into your Centos 7 instance and run the below commands
+* ssh into a new Centos 7 instance and run the below commands

 ```